Skip to main content

 SAWS has not implemented full-scale PFAS treatment as of 2025.
 The detected level (PFBA at 15 ppt) is below the compounds covered by the EPA's April 2024 rule, so SAWS is not currently required to treat for it.
 This may change as EPA expands PFAS regulation to include short-chain compounds.

-In the meantime, point-of-use filtration at your tap is the most reliable way to reduce PFAS in your drinking water regardless of what the utility does upstream.
+In the meantime, point-of-use filtration at your tap is the most reliable way to reduce PFAS in your drinking water regardless of what the public water system does upstream.

 What Filters Remove PFAS from San Antonio Water?